-The unit is staffed 7 a.m.-5 p.m. seven days a week, with the Lake Minnie Belle Association funding weekday coverage.
+The unit is staffed from 7 a.m. to 5 p.m. seven days a week, with the Lake Minnie Belle Association funding weekday coverage.
 Since it opened, the unit has been used for 11 decontaminations in June and July.

 “The goal is .. when you bring your boat in, and it has any kind of standing water or water left in the bilge or bays or live well, they will use whatever tools are necessary” to decontaminate it, Richardson said.
 “They use the decontamination unit to create contact with the watercraft surfaces of concern — heated water up to 140 degrees — because 10 seconds of contact with that heated water kills off any kind of (AIS) or zebra mussels.”